Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Transformed Primal-Dual Iterations

-For the explicit scheme, the step size should be small enough and the convergence rate is $1-1/4\kappa^2$ which is very slow if either $\kappa_{\mV}$ or $\kappa_{\mQ}$ is large.
-Can we accelerate this linear rate?
+For the explicit scheme, the step size should be small enough and the convergence rate is $1-c/\kappa^2$ which is very slow if either $\kappa_{\mV}$ or $\kappa_{\mQ}$ is large.
+Can we enlarge the step size and accelerate this linear rate?